 This is creating more heartache and headaches for Florida homeowners who have legitimate damages to repair.
 In some cases, some homeowners returned to discover they lost everything.
 The last thing people need right now is to be offered a reduced settlement or, worse, be told their claims were denied.

-If you are having hassles dealing with your insurance company and getting the results you believe you deserve, then you need to speak to a qualified hurricane damage lawyer for assistance, here at Silver, Brass & Brams.
+If you are having hassles dealing with your homeowners insurance company and getting the results you believe you deserve, then you need to speak to a qualified hurricane damage lawyer for assistance, here at Silver, Brass & Brams.

 We can provide you with sound legal advice with our free consultation.
 We understand people are in a hurry to get their insurance claim settlements, but we want to make sure each Floridian is being reimbursed what they deserve.

 Before you sign a settlement agreement or cash your insurance check, it never hurts to get a second opinion.
-You may discover your insurance company actually owes you even more money than they initially offered.
+You may discover your homeowners insurance company actually owes you even more money than they initially offered.

 You will also want to speak with our storm damage attorneys if your claim was denied.
 In some cases, the reasons for denial may not even be valid.
 You don’t have to worry about legal fees, either, as we will not collect a dime unless we win your case.